 A damaged alien spacecraft makes contact with CHEETARA’s Sixth Sense.
 The effort involved in this telepathic communication drains her strength.
 She ages rapidly.
 The THUNDERCATS have to find the crashed spacecraft if they are to save CHEETARA—but the MUTANTS get there first.
-They are able to understand its strange technology and MONKIAN attacks it, ripping its Control Center (the element with which CHEETARA communicates) from the framework and taking it back to Castle Plun-Darr LION-0, WILYKAT, and WILYKIT break into the Castle to rescue it, while PANTHRO and TYGRA repair the framework of the alien craft.
-At the climax of the fight between LION-0 and the MUTANTS, the spacecraft itself flies in and drives the MUTANTS out.
+They are [not] able to understand its strange technology and MONKIAN attacks it, ripping its Control Center (the element with which CHEETARA communicates) from the framework and taking it back to Castle Plun-Darr.
+LION-O, WILYKAT, and WILYKIT break into the Castle to rescue it, while PANTHRO and TYGRA repair the framework of the alien craft.
+At the climax of the fight between LION-O and the MUTANTS, the spacecraft itself flies in and drives the MUTANTS out.
 It is operating under direct control of the now desperately weak CHEETARA.
 TYGRA and PANTHRO fit the rescued Control Center into the spacecraft and it leaves Third Earth.

 Cheetara’s intuition, or Sixth Sense, is focused onto the friendly Delta Spacecraft, which uses her as a means of communicating and seeking help.
 Though she becomes emotionally drained and even her life is placed in danger, she understands what the Spacecraft is experiencing and vicariously feels and experiences what it is subjected to.
 She is able to sense what is needed to rescue the craft, even associating with it to the point of functioning as its life-force until its Control Unit is replaced.